bucknercsamuel/bucknercsamuel.github.io/_internships/spr2020_nasa_cm451.md

             <li> Accurate vehicle mass characteristics and propulsion configuration </li>
             <li> New tools for orbital insertion and propagation simulation and analysis </li>
         </ol>
-        Furthermore, I assisted with development of custom graphics and visualization libraries suited for the software limitations that the COMPASS team had to deal with.
-As a side task, I also helped develop an IIP (instantaneous impact point) trajectory propagation tool to support vehicle ascent analysis for the FDO flight control team.
-More information on COMPASS can be found here.
         <br>
     </div>
     <div class="col-sm mt-3 mt-md-0">